NovoNordisk-OpenSource/dojo/workshops/microsoft-entra-id-developer-learning-path/katas/1/README.md

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Exercise
-This instructional exercise is meticulously designed to serve as a comprehensive guide, taking you step-by-step through the landscape of [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/).
-Its purpose is not solely limited to getting you started on the [IAM](https://www.microsoft.com/en-gb/security/business/security-101/what-is-identity-access-management-iam) training; it also aims to provide a detailed walkthrough that acquaints you with the nuanced functionalities of concepts to ensure we have a broad shared understanding of the taxonomy associated with this particulare knowledge domain.
+This instructional exercise is meticulously designed to serve as a comprehensive guide, taking you step-by-step through the landscape of [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/) application registrations.
+Its purpose is not solely limited to getting you started on the [IAM](https://www.microsoft.com/en-gb/security/business/security-101/what-is-identity-access-management-iam) training; it also aims to provide a detailed walkthrough that acquaints you with the nuanced functionalities of application manifests to ensure we have a broad shared understanding of the taxonomy associated with this particulare subject.

 ### 1. Login to Azure portal
-First we need to login to Azure to ensure we have permissions to interact with our [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/) tenant:
+To get started we need to login to Azure to ensure we have permissions to interact with our [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/) tenant:

 ```bash
 az login -u johndoe@contoso.com -p VerySecret